What does Mitch mean?

 Mitch is a somewhat popular first name for men (#852 out of 1220, Top 70%) and an even more popular last name for both adults and children (#24827 out of 150436, Top 17%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Mitch for boys.
-Mitch was first listed in 1950-1959 and reached its peak position of #546 in the U.S. during 1960-1969, but is not listed at the moment.
+Mitch was first listed in 1950-1959 and reached its peak position of #546 in the U.S. in the 1960s, but is not listed at the moment.
 (2014 Birth Statistics)

 Displayed below is an analysis of the popularity of Mitch and associated names.
 Michael (#7 in 2014), Miguel (#146), Mitchell (#504), Makai (#712), Micheal (#811), Mike (#970), Mitchel, Mychal, Mikhail, Mykel, Mikael, Michale, Michel, Michele, Mickey and Mikel are the popular variation forms of Mitch appearing in the Top 1000.
 These boy names reached the height of their popularity during 1950-1959 (usage of 0.397%) and are now much less widespread (usage 0.1676%, down 57.8%), with forms such as Micheal, Mitchell, Mike, Mikel and Mickey falling out of style.
 Makai (#712) and Miguel (#146) are two of the more trendy baby names in this compilation.
 (2014 Birth Statistics)